Pro-Trump forums erupt with violent threats ahead of Wednesday’s rally against the 2020 election

 Researchers expressed concern that the roiling political atmosphere is being fueled by Trump’s unfounded claims about the integrity of the election that have swirled on far-right online forums for two months.

-“You have what disinformation researchers have worried about for years, which is people becoming motivated to action by lies,” said Joan Donovan, the research director at Harvard Kennedy School’s Shorenstein Center on Media Politics and Public Policy.
+“You have what disinformation researchers have worried about for years, which is people becoming motivated to action by lies,” said Joan Donovan, the research director at Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy.

 References to guns and potential violence also have become routine on Telegram and Parler, according to the Coalition for a Safer Web, a nonprofit group that advocates for technologies and policies to remove extreme content from social media.
 It cited a Parler post from last week, by an account touting the QAnon conspiracy theory, that said, “To all the Patriots descending on Washington DC on #jan6 ....come armed....”

-A number of posts on Parler and TheDonald.win voiced anti-police messages and slammed “Coptifa” — a combination of “cop” and “antifa,” the far-left protest movement.
+A number of posts on Parler and thedonald.win voiced anti-police messages and slammed “Coptifa” — a combination of “cop” and “antifa,” the far-left protest movement.
 “WE THE PEOPLE … are through with you,” said one expletive-filled post on Parler.
 “To all our enemies high and low you want a war?
 Well your asking for one. … To the American people on the ground in DC today and all over this great nation, be prepared for anything. … Now we are here.
 Now they get what they want.”

-Parler’s chief operating officer Jeffrey Wernick declined to comment.
+Parler’s chief operating officer, Jeffrey Wernick, declined to comment.

-The arrest of Proud Boys leader Enrique Tarrio on Monday, for charges related to the burning of a historically black church’s Black Lives Matter flag in a protest last month, has further inflamed far-right conversations online, said Eric Feinberg, vice president for content moderation for the coalition.
+The arrest of Proud Boys leader Enrique Tarrio on Monday, for charges related to the burning of a historically Black church’s Black Lives Matter flag in a protest last month, has further inflamed far-right conversations online, said Eric Feinberg, vice president for content moderation for the Coalition for a Safer Web.

 “You don’t know who’s going to get radicalized by this,” Feinberg said.
 “The next three days, I’m really worried about what could happen.”